PedroDuarte30/PedroDuarte30/README.md

-# Olá, eu sou o [Seu Nome]! 👋
+# Hi, I'm Pedro Duarte! 👋

-### 👨‍💻 Desenvolvedor Front-End
+### 👨‍💻 Front-End Developer

-Sou apaixonado por transformar designs em experiências digitais interativas e acessíveis.
-Meu foco é criar interfaces fluidas, responsivas e otimizadas para o usuário, utilizando as melhores práticas de desenvolvimento web.
+I am passionate about transforming designs into interactive and accessible digital experiences.
+My focus is on creating fluid, responsive, and user-optimized interfaces using the best web development practices.

 ---

-### 🚀 Sobre Mim
+### 🚀 About Me

-- 🔭 Atualmente trabalhando no meu **Portfólio Pessoal**
+- 🔭 Currently working on my **Personal Portfolio**
-- 🌱 Aprofundando conhecimentos em **JavaScript Moderno (ES6+)**
+- 🌱 Deepening my knowledge in **Modern JavaScript (ES6+)**
-- 💬 Pergunte-me sobre **HTML, CSS e estruturação de Landing Pages**
+- 💬 Ask me about **HTML, CSS, and Landing Page structure**
-- 📫 Como me encontrar: [Seu LinkedIn](https://linkedin.com/in/seu-usuario) ou [Seu Email](mailto:seu-email@exemplo.com)
+- 📫 How to reach me: [Your LinkedIn](https://linkedin.com/in/your-username) or [Your Email](mailto:your-email@example.com)

 ---

-### 🛠 Ferramentas e Tecnologias
+### 🛠 Tools and Technologies

 <div align="left">
   <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white" />